 I value your privacy and right to control your information.
 I do not share your information with third parties.
 Read on for more about how your data is collected and used when you visit Hey Epiphora.

 Hey Epiphora is secured by a Comodo verified SSL certificate through my host, DreamHost, which establishes a secure connection and encrypts your actions on my site.
 If a non-secure page is found, it is in error and I encourage you to contact me so I can fix it!

 Hey Epiphora runs on the WordPress platform, which is always kept up-to-date as a security precaution.
-A few of my WordPress plugins, such as Ajax Search Pro, Relevanssi (with IP logging off), and ThirstyAffiliates (with IP logging off), log basic information from website users such as search queries and clicks.
+A few of my WordPress plugins, such as Relevanssi (with IP logging off) and ThirstyAffiliates (with IP logging off), log basic information from website users such as search queries and clicks.
 As configured, they do not track personally-identifying data.
-My contact form plugin only sends me the information the user specifies directly in the form.
+My contact form plugin only sends me the information the user discloses directly in the form.